Natural Burial on Gabriola Island. The Future is Green.

 Green burial grounds look quite different from most cemeteries; they are often established in designated natural areas such as meadows or woodlands and don’t incorporate headstones or the manicured landscaping of conventional cemeteries.
 In some locations, Denman Island for example, their green cemetery is repopulating an area that was clear cut in the late 1990’s with indigenous plants and trees.
 Returning the landscape to its natural state is an important principle of green burial

-Have a question?
+Have a question for us?